meilisearch/documentation/create/how_to/gcp.md

 - In the `Boot disk` section, click the `Change` button.

-- From the `Custom images` tab, select the image that you just imported in the previous steps (meilisearch-v0-21-0) from the drop down menu.
+- From the `Custom images` tab, select the image that you just imported in the previous steps (meilisearch-vX-X-X) from the drop down menu.
 Don't forget to set the `Size` of the disk to an amount corresponding to your needs.
 When you are done, click on `Select`.

 ![Boot disk](/gcp/06.boot-disk.png)